In photos and videos: Indian athletes start arriving in Tokyo for the Olympic Games

 Tokyo 2020: From shooting to wrestling, an overview of India’s schedule at the Olympic Games

 A 88-strong contingent from India, which left last night after a grand send-off, was joined by the shooters and boxers who were training in Italy and Croatia till Saturday.
+All athletes underwent COVID testing at the airport and were found to be negative.
+They will start training from Monday, the Sports Authority of India said in a press release.

+“The infection control protocol has been briefed to all the contingent members and COVID testing kits have been distributed to the respective coaches,” SAI added.

+The delegation was received by Dr Prem Verma, India’s deputy chef-de-mission and COVID Liaison Officer at the Games.

 The group travelling from India included archers, badminton players, table tennis players, both the men’s and women’s hockey teams, and qualifiers from judo, gymnastics, and swimming among others.